-- The keen student later became a teacher and trainer at the highest level in the United Kingdom, Europe (especially France and Italy), and Asia in the technique of Laparoscopic hernia surgery in the years to come.
+- Professor Amir Nisar: a keen student, later became a teacher and trainer at the highest level in the United Kingdom, Europe (especially France and Italy), and Asia in the technique of Laparoscopic hernia surgery in the years to come.

 - Live surgery for teaching courses in various centers in the United Kingdom, France, Italy, and for teaching; MATTU, IRCAD, IMACS, ALSGBI annual meeting, and other international conferences.

 - Setting up many centers offering Laparoscopic hernia surgery in the United Kingdom, Europe, and Asia by mentoring, proctoring, and supporting the surgeons.